Volume: 14, No: 08 ; August-2020

 During the rebellion of 1857 this building was controlled by the rebel forces and the godown of Kothi Roshan-ud-Daula was used by the mutineers to imprison the British captured alive.
 Most of these British were captured in Dhaurahra, estate near Lakhimpur Kheri, many were killed there itself while those alive were brought here.
 A few British among the imprisoned tried to escape through a tunnel dug by them for the purpose.
 All these were caught before they could escape and were taken to another site close by to be killed all together.
 One of the rebel leaders, Raja Jiya Lal was held responsible for all these killings and was hanged on 1st of October 1859.

 After surviving the mindless destruction of Kaserbagh and its periphery by the British in revenge of the mutiny of 1857-58, Kothi Roshan-ud-Daula in early 1900s for some reason was devoid of top two floors, that made it much shorter than originally it was and the glorious crown atop this magnificent building was gone, so was it devoid of arches and the domes.
-Today Kothi Roshan-ud-Daula houses the office of state archaeology, Lucknow district’s election office and storage of government files and records.
+Today Kothi Roshan-ud-Daula houses the office of state archaeology, Lucknow district’s election office and a store of government files and records.
 Originally there were two mosques in the premises of Kothi Roshan-ud-Daula, while one mosque still is being used for prayers; another has been merged in the main premises as its part.
+This place may be covered as an extension of Wajid-Ali Shah Walk that is conducted by Tornos daily except on Sundays and a few Islamic festivals on request.